 The Affects of Form

 Even those decidedly friendly to Lupa often find themselves uncomfortable around Lupa in fur form--they and the Lupa themselves understand that the form is alarming.
-Nana Sano, for instance prefers not to hang out with the Tokyo Lupa on full moon, and took quite a while to warm up to Edar in his fur form--despite the fact that he's her husband and that she already know about Lupa in general (Chapter 23 of Taki & Miara, Book 1).
+Nana Sano, for instance prefers not to hang out with the Tokyo Lupa on full moon, and took quite a while to warm up to Edar in his fur form--despite the fact that he's her husband and she understands completely.

 Given that Lupa society on Earth has been nearly entirely shaped by the existence of Hunters, which is highly based on appearance, it is safe to say that their appearance has much to do with their current self-isolated situation, and that the fur form is indeed quite scary--no matter who you are.
 Even Lupa who are confident and safe will not reveal this form, and most consider it a gross betrayal.
 Miara herself waited some years to appear in the House in this form, even though she knew it was a safe place.